 I prefer bolder flavors so I would omit the 2 teaspoons of soy sauce and replace it with 2 tablespoons of Worcestershire sauce.
 I think it would greatly enhance the flavor of the sauce.

-These IKEA Swedish meatballs are the perfect winter recipe when you want to exert minimal effort with a pretty satisfying result.
+These IKEA Swedish meatballs are the perfect winter These IKEA Swedish meatballs are a great recipe when you want to exert minimal effort with a pretty satisfying result.
 While it takes some time to prepare, these will appeal to even the pickiest of eaters due to the simple ingredients and the familiar taste.

 The meatballs didn’t throw off much oil in either the browning or baking so I didn’t need to drain any fat from the pan.
 They were perfectly baked in 30 minutes.

 This isn’t a “make after work” recipe.
 The meatballs could simply be pan fried a bit longer then simmered in the sauce and skip the baking step or just baked on an uncovered sheet pan.
 Overall, this is a nice meatball recipe to use as a base for experimentation with other herbs and spices.
 Serve with roasted green beans for color on top of creamy polenta instead of the more expected buttered egg noodles.

 These IKEA Swedish meatballs instructions were very easy to follow and it was nothing complicated to cook.

 I fried a small meatball to check the seasonings and added a hint more salt.
 I used an ice-cream scoop to make the meatballs, so they would all be the same size.
 I made 40 medium meatballs.